Mangan, Fr. Martin. Papers, 1930s-2010 | Illinois History and Lincoln Collections

 Starting in the 1960s, Fr.
 Mangan, known as "Mitz" to his friends, took a special interest in civil rights and social justice issues.
 Most of the papers in this collection deal with his activism, primarily in support of Decatur-area labor unions.

 The collection was donated to the University of Illinois Library in 2001 by Sr. Glenda Bourgeois, O.S.U.
 As Parish Life Coordinator at St. James Church, she filed Fr.
 Mangan's papers, and the collection retains her division of the material between chronological and topical folders.
 Robert D. Sampson, a friend of Fr.
 Mangan's in Decatur, proposed and facilitated Sr. Glenda's gift.
-He also added numerous items to the collection, including material on Fr.
-Mangan's death on Sept.
-14, 2001; the program in his memory on Dec.
-12, 2001 (the First Annual Father Martin Mangan Lecture on Social Justice); and, in 2009-2010, a series of replies by Fr.
-Mangan's friends and associates to questions about his beliefs (filed as "Recollections").
+He also added numerous items to the collection in 2001, including material on Fr.
+Mangan's death.
+He donated additional material in 2009-2010 concerning the Father Martin Mangan Lecture Series on Social Justice; his interviews and correspondence with Fr.
+Mangan's friends and associates; and, in 2016, further material from Fr.
+Mangan's funeral which has been interfiled.
 In 2008, Elizabeth Ann (Betsy) Finzer, Fr.
-Mangan's sister, loaned additional materials to the Library, photocopies of which are interfiled in the collection.
+Mangan's sister, loaned additional materials to the Library, photocopies of which are also interfiled in the collection.

 A website created by "Friends of Mitz" is available from the Internet Archive at:https://web.archive.org/web/20040614230351/http://frmartinmangan.com/ (accessed 10/2015).